open-accelerators/mercury/docs/deployment.md

 Check out into your filesystem the [rh-mercury/mercury-core](https://github.com/rh-mercury/mercury-core) codebase.
 Either using the upstream GitHub repository or your fork.

-NOTE: Change the working directory to the clonned folder.
+NOTE: Before continuing with the instructions, change the working directory into this clonned folder.

 # 3. Project setup and configurations